ACL SPRAIN GUIDE

 Our main objective for ACL sprain recovery is simple - minimize strain on the ligaments.
 This allows inflammation to settle down and healing to begin.

 With that in mind, minimize activities that exacerbate your pain (running, squats etc.) Basically, if it hurts - back off.
+That doesn't mean to stop moving altogether.
+Short, frequent walks on flat ground should be performed as tolerated.

 ICE OR HEAT